 That this meeting while deprecating the use of physical force, and pledging itself not to resort to it except in case of self defence; at the same time pledges itself to relieve or release any or all diggers that on account of non-payment of three pound licence may be fined or confined by Government orders or Government agents, should Government temerity proceed to such illegal lengths.

-This proposal was tested later at the McIvor (Heathcote) diggings in August 1853, when a crowd of diggers demanded the release of prisoners who were arrested for not having a licence.
+This proposal was tested some time later at the McIvor (Heathcote) diggings in August 1853, when a crowd of diggers successfully demanded the release of prisoners who were arrested for not having a licence.

 Captain John Harrison spoke to great applause.
 He had ridden from the newly opened field at Bendigo where he had organised a meeting of 200 in support of the Forest Creek diggers the previous week.
 He urged the formation of an association to watch over the diggers’ interests and proposed the following resolution, which was also carried: